Taiwan’s Legislative Yuan passed amendments to the Renewable Energy Development Act on April 12 to revise renewable target to 27GW by 2025.

 The Ministry of Economic Affairs should establish a renewable energy fund

-In addition to providing for direct supply, transfer, self-consumption, and renewable electricity transmission and distribution enterprise in compliance with the Electricity Act, electricity generated from renewables shall be purchased by public power utilities.
-The public rates set for renewable power generation facilities’ first-time power supply is applicable to the generated green electricity or green energy surplus that are sold under this Act.
+Power generated from renewables shall be purchased by public power utilties, in addition to providing for direct transmission, transfer, self-consumption, and sales to renewable electricity transmission and distribution enterprise in compliance with the Electricity Act.
+The public rates set for renewable power generation facilities’ first-time power supply is applicable to the green electricity or excess green power that are sold under this Act.

 Regulations governing electrical consumers with a large demand passed